 See the EndNote guide for instructions on how to use EndNote Desktop.

 Mendeley is a useful tool to collect, store and format references.
 Mendeley also works with Microsoft Word and Open Office to insert in-text citations and compose bibliographies.
-Mendeley Desktop is available on the UCL desktop.
-It cannot be generally downloaded to NHS PCs computers (arrangements in some Trusts may differ), although it can be downloaded to any other computer for which you have admin rights.
+Mendeley Reference Manager and Mendeley Desktop (desktop apps) are available on the UCL desktop.
+They generally cannot be downloaded to NHS PCs computers (arrangements in some Trusts may differ), and only Mendeley Reference Manager (not Mendeley Desktop, since 1 Sept.
+2022) can be downloaded to any other computer for which you have admin rights.

 Zotero Standalone is open-source software available on the UCL desktop.
 It is also free to download to your own computer.
 Zotero has a sync function which allows you to store your library in the Cloud.